hilton/hilton.github.com/blog/_posts/2021-11-16-weblog-throwback.md

 [Delfshaven](https://en.rotterdam.info/agenda/delfshaven-5-2/) -
 a historic old harbour, which also has an old microbrewery.

-There are many cafes and bars, and most bars have a decent beer selection.
+Rotterdam offers many cafes and bars, and most bars have a decent beer selection.
 A couple have a huge beer selection.
+Start with
-There’s [Locus Publicus](http://www.locus-publicus.com), Oostzeedijk 364 - old school with all of the beers, and
+[Locus Publicus](http://www.locus-publicus.com), Oostzeedijk 364 -
+old school with all of the beers, and
 [Proeflokaal Reijngoud](http://www.proeflokaalreijngoud.nl/), Schiedamse Vest 148 -